yogsototh/yblog/multi/blog/Absorb-Github-Events.md

 One of the goal of this series being not only to handle events in real time but to be able to handle a tremendous number of events in real time.
 The actual amount of data provided by github is quite reasonable.
-But in general you'll want to optimize things to be able to absorb a full firehose of informations.
+But in general you'll want to optimize things to be able to absorb a full firehose of events.

 For example, twitter can provide more than 20000 events per seconds.
 The twitter firehose forces you to use a single entry point.